Welcome to UMBC!

 One More Step

-- Please note: in order to be eligible for Federal Direct Stafford Loans you must be enrolled in 6 or more credits each semester.
+- Please note that in order to be eligible for Federal Direct Unsubsidized Loans and Federal Direct Graduate Plus Loans, you must be enrolled in six or more credits each semester.

 - Register for classes.